openstack/openstack-manuals/doc/arch-design/source/network-focus-architecture.rst

 is not capable of handling jumbo frames then the entire path reverts to the default MTU.

-Quality of Service (QoS) also has a great impact on network intensive workloads as it provides instant service to packets which have a higher priority due to the impact of poor network performance.
+:term:`Quality of Service (QoS)` also has a great impact on network intensive workloads as it provides instant service to packets which have a higher priority due to the impact of poor network performance.
 In applications such as Voice over IP (VoIP), differentiated services code points are a